LION Publishers Code of Ethics

 - Has a duality of interest policy that ensures that any duality or conflicts of interest or the appearance thereof are avoided or appropriately managed through disclosure, recusal or other means; and

-- If applicable, is responsible for the hiring, supporting, and regular review of the performance of the chief executive officer, and ensures that the compensation of the chief executive officer is reasonable and appropriate;
+- If applicable, is responsible for the hiring, supporting, and regular review of the performance of the executive director, and ensures that the compensation of the executive director is reasonable and appropriate;

 - Ensures that LION conducts all transactions and dealings with integrity and honesty;